Podcast Link At End

 As the rut winds down and daylight hours lengthen after the winter solstice, a buck's testosterone levels plummet.
 This hormonal crash triggers specialized cells at the abscission layer—the boundary between pedicle and antler base—to dissolve the bone connection.
 Within days in February the antlers simply fall off, sometimes both at once with a sudden movement, sometimes days apart.
 There's minimal bleeding since blood vessels have already constricted.
 The buck is left with raw, slightly bloody pedicle stumps that scab over within 10 days, and the cycle begins anew.
 He has essentially no down time when it comes to antlers.

-New antler cellular activity starts immediately: Even as that pedicle scab is forming, cells are already starting the growth process at the microscopic level.
+New antler cellular activity starts soon thereafter: Even as that pedicle scab is forming, cells are already starting the growth process at the microscopic level.
 Within a month a noticeable swelling or bump appears at the pedicle base as a new antler begins to form, still covered in velvet.
-By late March small velvet "buttons" or "nubs" are clearly visible; antlers are growing and expanding, with older, healthier males often producing an ever-larger number of points year-to-year.
+By late March small velvet "buttons" or "nubs" are clearly visible; antlers are growing and expanding, with older, healthier males often producing larger, more complex antlers.

 All photos, videos, maps, charts, drawings, and text © Hilton Pond North